 If you work or live in South San Francisco and are interested, then we would like you to attend our "Citizens' Police Academy" free of charge!
 Classes are two and a half hours long and run once a week for twelve weeks.

 Each class teaches a different aspect of police work that ranges from the hiring of officers, to SWAT team and K-9 team demonstrations, to firearms training in our own shooting range.
 Each class is unique, packed with information, and a lot of fun!

 Requirements: Work or live in South San Francisco (some exceptions may apply), be 18 years or older, free of any felony convictions, miss no more than two classes, and have an interest in learning!

-Classes are in English and are limited to 25 people - call Corporal Jason Pfarr for more information at (650) 829-3931 or by e-mail.
-The academy runs from August to November (Thursday nights from 6:30 pm to 9:00 pm).
+Classes are in English and are limited to 25 people - call Corporal Matt O'Connor for more information at (650) 829-3931 or by e-mail.
+The academy runs from August to October (Thursday nights from 6:30 pm to 9:00 pm).